User Guide

 Editing a tag : tagedit

 Made a mistake while adding tags?
 We got you!
-Here’s a simple tagedit
+Here’s a simple tagedit command to quickly fix your typos.

 Format: tagedit INDEX t/TAG_NAME